alco-company/mortimer-bellis/README.md

 7 days.

 **3. Database (multi-tenant) backup**
 The entire database is backup'ed up every morning at 1:01 UTC and the copy is placed off-site.
-This backup focuses on the database tables/records - and not the blobs!
-That is to say that blobs are not copied at this level - and thus will be lost if the entire MTA has to restore from a previous backup (which is not ideal)

 it's handled by this crontab entry